relativitydev/relativity-trace-documentation/docs/demo_guide.md

     all documents in the Saved Search (outside of the set retention policy) once the rule is enabled.
 This will enable you to have an **automated retention policy** in Relativity.
+    > **NOTE:** For this demo retention has be purposely set to 0 hours, which means that all of the `non-alerted` data will be delete as soon as the rule runs

 5. Now let’s enable the rule so Trace can start enforcing your Data Archive policy.
 Go to the **Trace:Rules** tab again and click on the “**Delete